Overview of Arizona Divorce Principles for Bankruptcy Practitioners

 The benefits of a joint

-bankruptcy filing appear obvious: the parties get a two for one break on the
+bankruptcy filing appear obvious: the parties get a two-for-one break on attorney’s fees and

 Dissolution is entered, the parties cannot do a single petition for both.
 This

-inevitably hurtling toward Bankruptcy Court, similar factors are pushing the
+inevitably hurtling toward Bankruptcy Court, similar factors are also pushing the

 There may be certain strategic advantages,